Meghri: Geography

 The 2 neighborhoods are separated by the Meghri river and Adelyan Street.

 The surrounding areas of the town are designated as a Prime Butterfly Area, having number of rare and endangered species of butterflies, such as Gegenes nostradamus, Papilio alexanor, Cupido argiades, Polyommatus damonides, and others.

 Climate

-The climate here is classified as BSk by the Köppen-Geiger system, with cool winters and hot summers.
+Meghri has a continental influenced semi-arid climate (Köppen climate classification: BSk or "cold semi-arid climate"), with cool, dry winters and long, hot, dry summers.
 Spring is the wettest season, while summer is the driest.
-On 1 August 2011, Meghri recorded a temperature of 43.7 C, which is the highest temperature to have ever been recorded in Armenia.
+During winter, precipitation often falls as snow.
+On 1 August 2011, Meghri recorded a temperature of 43.7 C, which is the joint highest temperature to have ever been recorded in Armenia (along with the capital Yerevan).

 Demographics

 Meghri is almost entirely populated by Armenians who belong to the Armenian Apostolic Church.
 The Church of the Holy Mother of God of Meghri of the large neighborhood opened in 1673, is the main church of the town.
 It is under the jurisdiction of the Diocese of Syunik based in Goris.

 The town of Meghri has experienced relative population growth since the 19th century and especially during the Soviet years when several factories were set up there.
 In 1831 it was only a village with 272 inhabitants, in 1897 it already had 927 people.
 It continued to grow in the following decades and peaked in 2011, when, according to that year's census, it had 4,580 inhabitants but due to the country's economic crisis the population declined to 3,500 in 2016.